 You should try a larger meal replacement smoothie, if you’re planning on drinking it a few hours before the gym.
 This way you will have enough nutrients to get you through a portion of your day, as well as your workout.

 One final tried and true trick that Cording offers is to put all of your ingredients pre-measured in zip block bags in the freezer.
-This will save you time in the morning, and allow you to simply take out your ingredients, put them in the blender and add your base liquid.
+This will save you time in the morning, you’ll know exactly what to put in a smoothie for energy, and allow you to simply take out your ingredients, put them in the blender and add your base liquid.

 Try two of Jessica’s go-to smoothie recipes either as a snack, or as a more sustaining meal, and let us know what you think!